aimms/documentation/pro-release-notes.rst

 **Improvements**

--  Metering service (which stores memory and cpu usage of the PRO session to database) is refactored for internal improvement.
+-  Metering service (which stores memory and CPU usage of the PRO session to database) is refactored for internal improvement.
 -  Increased default timeout for WinUI session from 1 minute to 15 minutes.